Dacili/Angular-Website/README.md

 # Angular-Website "Medi shop"
-Code is not available.
+Code is private.
 You can see a few screenshots of created website.
 This "Medi shop" website is something similar to ebay.

 ![alt text](https://github.com/Dacili/Angular-Website/blob/master/notificationAddToCart.PNG)